MotherNature/theladders-object-calisthenics/interactions.md

 + TheLadders wants the system to be able to handle more than one job with the same title.
 + TheLadders wants the system to be able to handle more than one jobseeker with the same name.
 + TheLadders wants the system to be able to handle more than one recruiter with the same name.

+# In Progress

+# Completed
++ Recruiters can post jobs.
++ Recruiters should be able to see a listing of the jobs they have posted.